grab/grabplatform-sdk-js/README.md

 #### Step 4 - Perform Authorized Operations

-Now that the user has been authorized, you can fetch the token and use it to make requests against endpoints that require authentication.
+Now that the user has been authorized, you can fetch an access token and use it to make requests against endpoints that require authorization.
 There are two tools we'll need to use here: makeTokenRequest and GrabID.getResult.

 Make Token Request